-When you look at online shopping portals like Amazon, eBay and Walmart Marketplace there are a lot of really cheap disc golf discs.
+Most people new to disc golf begin their online shopping at portals like Amazon, eBay andor Walmart Marketplace.
+These websites are chalked full of really cheap disc golf discs.
 But, as is the case with many things, you usually get what you pay for.
 Inexpensive discs do not usually equal good discs.
 To help you avoid the pitfall of wasting money by purchasing junk, we have compiled this guide to help you find the best cheap disc golf discs.
 All of the discs we recommend have been tested, rated and reviewed.

 Understanding Disc Golf Plastics